oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-standard-procedure-to-troubleshoot-if-a-website-is-down/rule.md

 ---

-​When a site is down, you have to troubleshoot the problem.
+When a site is down, you have to troubleshoot the problem.
 During troubleshooting, you might need to restart the IIS services.
-Here're several steps you can follow.​
+Here're several steps you can follow.

 1. [Restart the website](https&#58;//www.microsoft.com/technet/prodtechnol/WindowsServer2003/Library/IIS/f38a73eb-9e33-4f71-bcca-a913a125a50e.mspx?mfr=true)
 2. If step 1 doesn't work, try to [recycle the application pool](https&#58;//www.microsoft.com/technet/prodtechnol/WindowsServer2003/Library/IIS/f11b8294-cc42-4e9c-8482-6257bf3b80f2.mspx?mfr=true)  of the site